FormidableLabs/builder/README.md

 ### Creating an Archetype

-Moving common tasks into an archetype is fairly straightfoward and requires just a few tweaks to the paths defined in configuration and scripts in order to work correctly.
+Moving common tasks into an archetype is fairly straightforward and requires just a few tweaks to the paths defined in configuration and scripts in order to work correctly.